MuhammadArham-maker/CS50x-projects/README.md

 ### Week 5 – Data Structures
 - **Inheritance** – Simulates genetic inheritance of blood types using recursion and dynamic memory in C.
+- **Speller** – A spell checker using a hash table to find misspelled words from a dictionary.
+  Implemented `dictionary.c` and `dictionary.h` for loading, checking, and unloading words efficiently.

 ---
 ### 🚧 More coming soon...